What caused the devastating flash flooding in Spain?

 It happens when cold air meets the warm, moist air over the Mediterranean Sea, the hotter air rises rapidly to form vast rain clouds quickly.
 These water-laden clouds can remain over the same area for many hours, raising their destructive potential.

-Eastern and Southern Spain are particularly susceptible to the phenomenon due to its position between the Atlantic Ocean and the Mediterranean Sea.
+Eastern and southern Spain are particularly susceptible to the phenomenon due to their position between the Atlantic Ocean and the Mediterranean Sea.

 Climate change